Loomi-me/hydrogen-reference-project/README.md

 If the SPA has a security mechanism that allows the website to run only on specific domains

-We require to add the following domains to the domains 'allow list'
+We require to add the following domains to the domains 'allowlist'

 - visually.io